What Is Accounts Receivable: Understanding Your AR Accounts

 If a customer just isn’t paying, the business might have to either take legal action or accept the loss and move on.

-Now that we’ve explored the peculiarities of the Accounts Receivable process, from the initial credit check to potentially writing off bad debts, let’s shift our focus to tracking these Receivables.
+Now that we’ve explored the peculiarities of the AR process, from the initial credit check to potentially writing off bad debts, let’s shift our focus to tracking these Receivables.
 The next section delves into the essential techniques and tools for monitoring outstanding invoices effectively and making informed decisions about your business finances.

 How do I track Accounts Receivable?